-In UK law, if you are working in potentially dangerous environments, you need to wear Safety Boots.
+In UK law, if you are working in potentially dangerous environments, you need to wear safety footwear.

-Boots cover not only the feet but also the ankles and sometimes even the lower leg, so have better weather protection to keep your feet warm and dry.
+Boots cover not only the feet but also the ankles and sometimes the lower leg, so have better weather protection to keep your feet warm and dry.
 They also offer higher ankle support, helping guard against ankle twists and sprains, as well as cuts, scrapes and bangs.
 If you need wide fitting boots, you might be interested in some of the Wide Fit Safety Boots below with wider and deeper toecaps to give extra room for wide feet.
 See the following Mens / Womens Safety Boots (Women’s last in sizes 35-39)

 Shoes cover and protect the feet and generally stay below the ankles.
 They are lightweight and not as heavy as safety boots, enabling you to move faster at work.
 Many safety shoes have a high level of protection such as midsole penetration resistance, heat resistance, antistatic protection and water penetration & absorption prevention.
 Wide safety shoes available.
 See the following Safety Shoes for Men / Women (Women’s last in sizes 35-39)

 SIMILARITY: Are composite toe caps as safe as steel?
 Both will have the same safety footwear standards across the board and so either is suitable for general work.
 You will not compromise on safety on job site.

 DIFFERENCE: While they both can meet the EN safety regulation basic requirements of toe protection, composite toe cap footwear is not able to withstand the same level of impact as a steel toe boot.
 It means steel toe cap footwear offers a higher level of protection.
 Check the table below to find out their differences: